-SCHEDULE 24 LARGE GENERAL SERVICE - TIME-OF-USE
+LARGE GENERAL SERVICE - TIME-OF-USE

-APPLICABLE: To commercial, industrial, public buildings, and other services not eligible under other rate schedules, where measured demand equals or exceeds 300 kW at least 3 months in a calendar year, but never exceeds 3500 kW.
+APPLICABLE: To commercial, industrial, public buildings, irrigation district pumping not meeting the criteria for agricultural irrigation rate schedules, and other services not eligible under other rate schedules, where measured demand equals or exceeds 300 kW at least 3 months in a calendar year, but never exceeds 3500 kW.
 Time-of-use metering may be provided by the District upon receipt of a customer's written request and may be at customer expense.
 The District may also install time-of-use metering at its discretion and expense.
+The District reserves the right to review accounts and reclassify the rate schedule on an as needed basis or at the request of a customer.